PARTNERS

 UCD

 Professor Lorraine Brennan leads a Human Nutrition and Metabolism group at UCD.
 She is also the Leader of Nutrition and Health at the Institute of Food and Health.
-Professor Brennan’s team at UCD aims to identify in the Musae project the main trends along with the main challenges and opportunities within the area of application: food as medicine.
+Professor Brennan’s team at UCD aims to identify the main trends in the Musae project along with the main challenges and opportunities within the area of application: food as medicine.
 The Human Nutrition and Metabolism group at UCD will also lead the dissemination and communication strategy for the lifetime of the project.

 UB